fikriarmiafahmi/auto-coursera/README.md

 ---

 ## CREATE RDP USING GITHUB
-You can check tutorial on my repository about [RDP Github](https://github.com/fikriarmiafahmi/freeRDP).
+You can check tutorial on my repository about [Free RDP Github](https://github.com/fikriarmiafahmi/freeRDP).
 ### And then, run RDP and install requirements on below

 ## Prerequisites